 On August 10, 1993, the Ministry of Health published in the Official Gazette a resolution establishing that atmospheric particulate levels at our production facilities in María Elena and Pedro de Valdivia exceeded air quality standards, affecting the nearby towns.
 The high particulate matter levels are principally from dust produced during the processing of caliche ore, particularly the crushing of the ore before leaching.
 Residents of the town of Pedro de Valdivia were relocated to the town of María Elena, practically removing Pedro de Valdivia from the scope of the determination of the Ministry of Health.
 In the year 2000, CONAMA approved a plan to reduce the atmospheric particulate levels below permissible levels by July of the same year, with certain amendments, by Decree No. 164/2000.
 Although we followed the plan and reduced substantially the atmospheric particulate levels at our principal production facilities, as a result of the investments and processes implemented, we were not able to fully comply with the July 2000 timetable.
 Resolution No. 384, published in the Official Gazette on May 16, 2000, initiated a revision and reformulation of the plan.
 The new plan was published by Decree No. 37/2004 on March 2004, and it called for an 80% reduction of the emissions of atmospheric particulate material in two years.
 We designed a new project to modify the milling and screening systems used in the processing of the caliche ore at María Elena facilities, in order to achieve the necessary reduction of particulate material emissions.
 An environmental impact study for this project was approved by CONAMA through Resolution No. 270 in October 2005.
-Upon issuing the approval for the environmental impact study for this project was completed in April of 2007, but after it started operating in mid-2007, certain design modifications became necessary.
+Upon issuing the approval for the environmental impact study, CONAMA issued the Decree No. 53975, authorizing this project as the one through which we will comply with the emission reductions required by Decree No. 37/2004.
+Construction of this project was completed in April of 2007, but after it started operating in mid-2007, certain design modifications became necessary.
 These modifications are currently being made, and the project is estimated to be in full operation by December 2008.